Structural reconstruction as the origin of the cuprate pseudogap

 The presence of a sublattice structure in the LTO phase makes the electronic structure unavoidably more complex, as a tight-binding Hamiltonian needs to be encoded in a two-dimensional space of internal degrees of freedom.
 The tight-binding Hamiltonian in matrix form reads

 where $\hat{\tau}_i$ are Pauli matrices with $i=\{1,2,3\}$ and $\hat{\tau}_0$ is the two-dimensional identity matrix acting on sublattice space.
-The term proportional to the identity captures the intra-sublattice hopping processes that are identical for both sublattices, the term with $a=1$ captures inter-sublattice hopping processes, and the term with $a=3$ captures the asymmetry in certain intra-sublattice processes.
-The explicit form of the nearest neighbour hopping amplitudes contributing to the $h_a(\boldsymbol{k})$ functions is:
+The term with $a=0$ captures the intra-sublattice hopping processes that are identical for both sublattices, the term with $a=1$ captures inter-sublattice hopping processes, and the term with $a=3$ captures the asymmetry in certain intra-sublattice processes.
+In the presence of inversion and time-reversal symmetries, the term with $a=2$ is not symmetry-allowed.
+Note that this Hamiltonian has two eigenvalues, $E^\pm_{SL}(\boldsymbol{k}) = h_0(\boldsymbol{k}) \pm \sqrt{h_1^2(\boldsymbol{k})+h_3^2(\boldsymbol{k})}$, which are associated with two bands in the absence of any extra symmetry-breaking order parameter.
+The symmetries and specific functional form of the lowest-order tight-binding terms contributing to each $h_{a}(\mathbf{k})$ are given in the supplementary text.